What's New

 Services We Provide:

-FBLID 7, which encompasses New Territory, operates and maintains approximately 3.75 miles of levees and other drainage facilities that include:
+FBCLID 7, which encompasses New Territory, operates and maintains approximately 3.75 miles of levees and other drainage facilities that include:

 • Ellis Creek, an internal drainage channel that collects and conveys storm water runoff;